sebastian-uriel-flores/terraform-azure-net-api/README.md

 Next, you must create an Azure Account.
 You can check this link for more information about this step ([Create Azure Account](https://learn.microsoft.com/en-us/dotnet/azure/create-azure-account)).
 If you don't know anything about Azure, I suggest you read the [Azure Fundamentals](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/considerations/fundamental-concepts).

-Once you have your account ready to use, I suggest you create a new subscription for all the resources we need, instead of using the default one.
+Once you have your account ready to use, I suggest you create a new subscription for all the resources that are going to be created, instead of using the default one.
 It will give you more control of your cloud environment and the costs associated.

 Next, you have to create a Service Principal to give GitHub Actions permissions over the recently created subscription.
 You can do this by running the next script in a PowerShell terminal: